vsu/foo-dsp-bfir/README.markdown

     DIR               list current directory
     CLOSE             close client connection

+Setting the filename to ":" (without quotes) indicates no file and resets metadata and file level.

-The directory listing returns a concatenated string with items separated by the "|" character.
-Directories are prefixed with "..." and sorted first.
+The directory listing returns a concatenated string with items delimited by "|" (without quotes).
+Directories are prefixed with ":" (without quotes) and sorted first.

 Compilation